SJ Euronight: Future

 During mid-2025, SJ had registered future interest in running a night train Oslo‒Copenhagen or Oslo‒Copenhagen‒Hamburg‒Berlin.
 The night trains would consist of a restaurant wagon, one or two seated carriages (60‒120 seats) and five overnight couchette or sleeping cars (up to 244 beds).

 As of October 2025, Railroad Development Corporation (RDC) had proposed to continue operation of the Stockholm‒Malmö‒Hamburg‒Berlin route on a commercial basis with 50% of the previous number of departures.
 RDC had already been providing carriages and personal for the SJ Euronight service.
 Each eight-carriage train has 390 spaces: 60 in sleeping carriages, 210 in couchettes, and 120 seats.

 RDC were investigating the possibility of assembling a single longer twelve-carriage train with four sleeping cars.
 The train would then run with three roundtrips per week, instead of daily.
 Departure frequency could be further reduced during November and January/February months.

+In May 2026, a provisional winter timetable for October‒December 2026 was published: